khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 There are four categories of links in GitLab.
 Although all links are navigational, those that persist from page to page and guide users through the application – such as [navigation](/patterns/navigation), [breadcrumbs](/components/breadcrumb), and [pagination](/components/pagination) – are described separately, and not included as part of the link component.

 1. **Inline text link**: Link that appears within body text, like a paragraph or sentence.
 In order to distinguish a linked reference from surrounding content, a link within body copy must be underlined.
 Inline text links can be user-generated, for example, referencing an issue with "#3126" in the markdown editor of a merge request description where the link's primary function is linking to the referred issue.
 They can also be in text generated from a source file, for example, a "learn more about pipelines" link in the paragraph of an empty state template.
 1. **User interface (UI) link**: Standalone link in the UI.
 User interface links are not user-generated.
 For example, a link in the system notes that compares the changes in a new commit to a previous one.
 The placement, color, and actionable text all provide link affordance.
-A button using the [link variant](/components/button#variants) has a similar style, but is used for an action and not a link.
+A [link button](/components/button#variants) has a similar style, but is used for an action and not a link.
 1. **Meta link**: Standalone text or text within a short string of system-generated content may contain multiple meta links.
 Meta links share a meaningful datapoint or reference, and are only links secondarily.
 For example, the primary function of including "%15.8" in a string is to communicate the milestone, though it can also link to more information about it.
 1. **Mention**: Indicates when a user is "@" mentioned in the content.
 The username links to the user's profile.
 A mention link can be within body or meta content.

 ### Appearance

-- An inline text link is always underlined and `$blue-500` at rest.
-On hover or focus, the color darkens and the underline persists.
+- An inline text link is always underlined and `$blue-700` at rest.
+On hover, the color darkens and the underline persists.
 It appears this way regardless of formatting applied (bold, italic, or monospace) or parent text element (heading, paragraph, list, or code).
 - A UI link is always `$blue-500` at rest with no underline.
 On hover, the color darkens and an underline appears.
 - As meta links can represent a wide variety of content, their styles can also adapt for each context.
-The attribute all meta links share is an underline only on hover or focus.
+The attribute all meta links share is an underline only on hover.
 At rest they can be `$blue-500`, `$gray-900`, or `$gray-700`.
 On hover, the color darkens.
 Similar to inline links they appear this way regardless of formatting applied (bold, italic, monospace).
 Because of the available styling, which overlaps with static text, it's critical to ensure that users understand what is linked and what isn't in each context.
 Additionally, similar types of linked meta content should be styled the same throughout the product.
 - A mention link is always `$blue-700` and has a background color behind the link at rest; `$blue-100` for any user, and `$orange-100` for the current user.
-On hover or focus the text is underlined.
+When embedded in body text and on hover the text is underlined.
+- An inline or mention link uses a darker blue to ensure sufficient contrast on surfaces that use a `50` or `100` step from the chromatic or neutral [color palettes](/product-foundations/color), while a UI or meta link uses a more vibrant blue and relies on CSS blend modes to increase contrast on different surfaces.
+- Although a UI or blue meta link has a style similar to a [link button](/components/button#variants), select the correct component based on meaning rather than by appearance alone (see [When to use](#when-to-use) above).
+- All links have a visible focus state (see [Accessibility](#accessibility) notes below).

 <todo>Add visual example of link appearance.</todo>